 The government of Canada is releasing COVID-19 updates and new information that may impact your Canadian immigration process, status and/or travel plans.
 Updates are constantly being released by the government weekly, daily and sometimes hourly.
 This web page will be used to summarize many of the recent updates, focusing within an immigration context.
 Our aim is to be as accurate and up to date as possible.
 Disclaimer: this page should not be used as legal advice.
 For official updates by the government, you may visit the following link: canada.ca/coronavirus

 Non-essential (discretionary/optional) travels such as tourism, recreation and entertainment between the Canada and countries outside of the USA is in place until October 31st.
-The same ban between Canada and the USA border is currently restricted until September 21st, 2020.
+The same ban between Canada and the USA border is currently restricted until October 21st, 2020.
 Foreign nationals are prohibited from boarding an aircraft for a flight to Canada when the flight is departing from any country other than the United States, and the foreign national is not covered by any of the exemptions in the Orders.

 - Canadian citizens and permanent residents are exempt, as long as they do not show symptoms of COVID-19, if so, they may not be allowed to board their flight.
 They will, however, be able to enter Canada at a land border